SamiaMehrdad/FlowFive/README.md

 *Properties:*

-    - User : user object should has .avatar( a url to user image ) and a .nickname  value.
+    - User : user object should have .avatar( a url to user image ) and a .nickname  value.
     * Note: Close icon (Red cross) lifts up state to the container parent. *

 ## Next steps :